dappteacher/blockchain-engineering-notes/README.md

 A curated collection of research notes, technical articles, and practical guides on blockchain engineering.

-This repository serves as my public knowledge base covering smart contract development, security auditing, gas optimization, DeFi architecture, protocol design, and Web3 infrastructure.
+This repository serves as my public knowledge base covering smart contract development, security auditing, gas optimization, DeFi architecture, protocol design, account abstraction, and Web3 infrastructure.

 The goal is simple: